cmadajski/pdf-automation/README.md

-# pdf-automation
+# PDF Automation

-Automate PDF creation using Python and FPDF.
+The goal is to automate PDF creation using Python and FPDF.